hjuutilainen/ProfileCreator/README.md

 ![ProfileEditor](https://github.com/ProfileCreator/ProfileCreatorResources/blob/master/Screenshots/readme/ProfileEditor.png)

 1. **Profile Payloads**
- Top left holds all payloads selected to be included in the profile.
+ Top left shows all payloads selected to be included in the profile.

 2. **Payload Library**
  This is the library of all available payloads to configure.
- Currently separated by Apple profiles, MCX, local settings (Preferences) and Custom.
+ Current selections are: Apple (Profile Manager etc.), MCX, Local Files (Preferences) and Custom.

 3. **Payload View**
  Displays the settings for the currently selected payload.
  This is where you edit your payload settings.
  You can add multiple payloads using the + button top right.
+(If the payload supports it)

 4. **Payload Content Visibility**
  This popover allows you to change what keys are displayed in the payload view.
- This makes it easier to ignore OS Platforms, versions or specifically hidden keys.
+ This makes it easier to hide keys by OS Platforms, version, supervision etc.

 # ProfileCreator
 OS X Application to create configuration profiles.